Jafner/Jafner.net/Jafner.dev/content/projects/pamidi/index.md

 +++
-title = 'Pamidi - Control PulseAudio with a MIDI device' description = 'In this article I review the script I wrote in 2021 to manipulate PulseAudio with a MIDI controller.' date = 2024-05-28T17:58:19-07:00 draft = false featured_image = "cover.png"
+title = 'Pamidi: Control PulseAudio with a MIDI device' description = 'In this article I review the script I wrote in 2021 to manipulate PulseAudio with a MIDI controller.' date = 2024-05-28T17:58:19-07:00 draft = false featured_image = "cover.png" slug = 'pamidi'
 +++

 {{< image src="pamidi.jpg" >}}